applicaster/developer.applicaster.com/book/player/iOS.md

 # Player Plugin - iOS

 The iOS Player plugin for Zapp is based on implementing the `ZPPlayerProtocol`.
-The protocol goes through all the functions for initializing the player with either a single item or a playlist, presenting a player (in either full screen or inline modes) and controlling playback (Play, pause seek etc).
+The protocol goes through all of the functions for initializing the player with either a single item or a playlist, presenting a player (in either fullscreen or inline mode) and controlling playback (play, pause, seek, etc).

-In order to see a basic implementation of a player - we suggest reviewing the [Player demo project](https://github.com/applicaster/zapp-plugins-examples/tree/master/VideoPlayer/iOS) - as it's a good starting point regarding implementing a player.
+In order to see a basic implementation of a player, we suggest reviewing the [Player demo project](https://github.com/applicaster/zapp-plugins-examples/tree/master/VideoPlayer/iOS) as it's a good starting point for implementing a player.
-Another good example to see of a current - open source implementation of an iOS and Android player plugin is [Brightcove player](https://github.com/applicaster/zapp-player-plugin-brightcove)
+Another good example to see of a current open source implementation of an iOS and Android player plugin is [Brightcove player](https://github.com/applicaster/zapp-player-plugin-brightcove).

 This guide will go through the basic terms and functions that need to be implemented in order to create a player plugin.

 ## Playable item
 All objects handed to the player conform to the `ZPPlayable` protocol.

-The ZPPlayable protocol contains among others the following mandatory fields:
+The ZPPlayable protocol contains, among others, the following mandatory properties:
 * Name
 * Description
 * Content video URL (Might return only after loading the object when an entitlement exists - In case of an `APVODItem` or `APChannel`)